meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-These errors occurs when the `_vectors` field of a document payload is not valid.
-Either due to the type of it or the number of dimensions.
+This error occurs when the `_vectors` field of a document payload is not valid either due to the type of it or the number of dimensions.

 ### Error Definition